This paper is an introduction to the basics of EFI tuning. It

 For stock engines and drive train there are 30-some

-calibrations provided with the EBL Flash.
+calibrations provided with the EBL Flash, twelve with the EBL P4 and one with the EBL SFI-6 system.
 One of these will be a good

 starting point for your vehicle.
 Most likely no other changes will be